-During Career-Focused Project sessions, CEO staff is on hand to provide guidance and support as your intern builds out their project.
+During Career-Focused Project sessions, the CEO staff member is on hand to provide guidance and support as your intern builds out their project.
 We will do some facilitation to help jump-start the projects.
 We can also offer basic supplies (pens, paper, poster board, art supplies), and can meet more specific requests if we're given advanced notice.